Enquiry about object: 9688

 This splendid necklace is from the Berber People of the Draa Valley in southern Morocco.
 It is in its original state, with its original threading and, unlike many extant available examples, has not been amended or added to in any way other than by the original owner.
 Probably it was last restrung locally around 1950.
 Commonly, when a necklace was restrung, elements were added to many (much) earlier elements by its traditional owner.

 Such necklaces were among the most valuable items many Berber women would own.
 As their wealth increased, they might add elements to the necklace over their lifetime.
-Similarly, if they needed money they might removed several elements and sell them to raise money.
+Similarly, if they needed money they might remove several elements and sell them to raise money.

 It comprises large amber beads; large segments of Mediterranean coral; amazonite; glass trade beads including a Venetian lampwork bead that dates to the 1930s and Bohemian glass beads; small striped sea snail shells; two old amber-coloured bakelite beads; a mother-of-pearl bead; and a large hollow spherical silver alloy bead most likely traded in via the Ziz Vallery from northern Morocco.
 Also there are four large black spherical beads known locally in Morocco as tak tak beads.
 These were highly prized and have become so sought after in Morocco that they are now sold on a per gram basis rather than by bead.
 They are likely to be Dutch and possibly French glass trade beads dating to the 17th century.